shyiko/lorem/readme.md

     or per-request:

         $('container').ipsum({ prefix: 'custom_prefix_' }); // lorem.ipsum(className, options) works as well

+## History

+One of the prototypes I worked on (single-page application with dozens of nested views wired up with require.js and knockout.js) had lot of filler text all over the pages (some of it was retrieved from Node.js/Express-based server).
+Everything was great up to the point when amount of such payload became unbearable making it hard to navigate through the source code.
+As the result, github got lorem and I got rid of the mess inside HTML/template files ^_^.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.<br/>